vacp2p/rfc/specs/waku/waku-v2.md

 We are using protobuf RPC messages between peers.

+### Peer Discovery

+WakuSub and PubSub don't provide an peer discovery mechanism.
+This has to be provided for by the environment.

 ### PubSub interface

 Waku v2 is implementing the PubSub interface in Libp2p.
 See PubSub spec [xx2] for more details.